 9. Work on recognizing your flaws and making improvements.
 Trying to make your partner change makes them become more defensive and resistant.
 Both of you must become better to improve marriage.
 Like I said, it can’t be a one sided effort.

 10. Understand the importance of space, as well as the importance of being truly present.
 Many people, and more often men than women, just need some space sometimes.
-Allowing it and not taking it personally makes both of you feel more satisfied in the relationship.
+Allowing for your partner to take their space and not taking it personally makes both of you feel more satisfied in the relationship.
 When you are together, especially if you’re taking the time to specifically do something together, practice being fully there.
 Put your phone on silent and look into your partner’s eyes when you’re speaking.
-Lean in and keep your body language in mind.
+Lean, don’t cross your arms and keep your body language in mind.

 11. Another tool that can really help in marriage is something called “mirroring.”
 Basically it helps you to show your partner that you’re listening closely to what they’re saying.
 When they express something important to you, respond with, “So what you’re saying is…” or, “Ok I see, so you mean that…” It lets them know that they are really being heard.